-Over 300 million people are at risk of the disease with 12 million people believed to be currently infected (WHO).
-About 70,000 deaths in children and young adults occur annually.
+Over 300 million people are at risk of the disease with 12 million people believed to be currently infected (WHO), with an additional 700,000 - 1,000,000 people becoming newly infected every year.
+About 20,000 - 30,000 deaths in children and young adults occur annually.

-About 95% of cases of human Visceral Leishmanisis occur in India, Bangladesh, Nepal, Sudan and Brazil (Trends Parasitol.
-2006.
-22552-557).
-Amongst parasitic infections, Visceral Leishmanisis ranks second to malaria on mortality and is in the top ten infectious diseases globally by DALY’s lost (WHO World Health Report 2002)
+About 95% of cases of human Visceral Leishmanisis occur in India, Bangladesh, Nepal, Sudan and Brazil.
+Amongst parasitic infections, Visceral Leishmanisis ranks second to malaria on mortality and is in the top ten infectious diseases globally by DALY’s lost.

 There are currently no vaccines for the treatment or prevention of Leishmanisis.
 With the development of a marked resistance to available drugs, the development of a vaccine needs to be accelerated.
 Efforts at developing an effective vaccine have recently being given prominence by the WHO.
 However, difficulties arise in the induction of an effective immune response following the administration of vaccines.
 The induction of strong Th1-type cytokine immune responses is required as it is known that Th2-type responses are induced in chronic leishmaniasis.